A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds: Proofs of the main results

 \subsection{Acknowledgements}

 I am very grateful to James Newton for his guidance and for carefully reading preliminary versions of this work.
 I would like to thank Ana Caraiani for her encouragement and her helpful suggestions.
 I would also like to thank Andrew Graham and Dougal Davis for many useful discussions.
-This work was supported by the Engineering and Physical Sciences Research Council [EP/L015234/1], The EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory), University College London and King's College London.
+Furthermore I would like to thank the anonymous referee for their helpful comments and suggestions.